Plugable DisplayPort to HDMI Active Adapter

 The Plugable DP-HDMI active adapter allows you to connect your DisplayPort-enabled computer to virtually any HDMI display.
 As more and more system manufacturers such as Microsoft, Intel, and Apple include DispalyPort outputs on their systems, Plugable’s active adapter enables you to continue to utilize your existing HDMI displays while minimizing potential compatibility issues that can be caused by low-cost, low-quality “passive” adapters.

-The Plugable active DisplayPort to HDMI adapter should work with virtually any DisplayPort-enabled host and HDMI display, regardless of which operating system is in use.
+The Plugable active DisplayPort to HDMI adapter should work with virtually any full sized DisplayPort-enabled host and HDMI display, regardless of which operating system is in use.
 Though please note that system will require functional graphics drivers as normal.

 Available resolution options will be determined by the specifications and abilities of your computer/graphics adapter and attached display.
 I.e.; if the graphics adapter in your system is only capable of outputting a maximum of 1080P to an external display, the Plugable active adapters will not allow you to exceed this limitation, regardless of the specifications of the attached monitor.